 Once you've used an AI assistant in the kitchen, you'll forget how you got by without one.
 Alexa can handle timers, read out recipes, and play music or podcasts as you prep ingredients and plate a home-cooked meal — or you can use Alexa to order a pizza instead.

 An ideal kitchen setup involves an Echo Dot with Clock on the counter or a cupboard shelf.
 Not only does this newest Dot show you the time at a glance, but it will show your timer when you ask Alexa to "set a cooking timer for 25 minutes."
 Sound quality isn't a huge priority in the kitchen, but the Dot's microphone should pick up your voice across the room or over a noisy food processor.

-The kitchen is also a great place for the Echo Show 10 (3rd Gen).
+A kitchen is also an excellent place for the Echo Show 10 (3rd Gen).
 At 10 inches, it's the perfect size to see from across the kitchen, plus, its unique rotating display can follow you as you move around prepping dinner.
 It also doubles as a secondary home security camera.
 And of course, you can ask it to display recipes from a nearly unlimited amount of Alexa cooking skills or show cooking videos on YouTube through its Silk internet browser.

 In the bedrooms

 Smaller side rooms are where the affordable Echo Dots truly shine.
 Alexa is accommodating for setting morning alarms, giving you a morning rundown for news and weather, or playing music or podcasts while you unwind.